An Approach to Implementing Intent-Based Networking

 PICOS supports extensive network virtualization technologies, such as Ethernet Virtual Private Network (EVPN) and Virtual Extensible LANs (VXLANs).
 EVPN is standards-based technology for providing bridged Layer 2 connectivity between sites or domains over an IP backbone.
 VXLANs help address scalability issues associated with cloud computing environments by encapsulating Layer 2 traffic for transport over a Layer 3 network.
 PICOS can control up to 2,000 VLANs or VXLANs in single network fabric, roughly twice as many as competing vendors, including Cisco.
 PICOS is also fully backward-compatible with all existing enterprise infrastructure, not just in the data center.
 As an enterprise-wide solution, most critically PICOS is interoperable with campus- and access-network network access control (NAC) and network address translation (NAT) software from Cisco and other legacy vendors.

-Taken together, all these elements make it clear: Pica8 has the only viable open approach to implementing IBN throughout the enterprise, from the data center all the way to the access edge.
+Taken together, all these elements make it clear: Pica8 has the only viable approach to implementing IBN throughout the enterprise, from the data center all the way to the access edge.

-Open IBN is the Future
+IBN is the Future

 As networks continue to grow in size and complexity, a new approach to managing them is warranted.
-Pica8 PICOS and AmpCon provide just that with an open IBN implementation that represents the future of enterprise networking.
+Pica8 PICOS and AmpCon provide just that with an IBN implementation that represents the future of enterprise networking.

-With Pica8’s open IBN architecture, you can reduce operational costs by automating day-to-day tasks, freeing up network staff for more strategic endeavors – and/or avoid hiring additional staff.
+With Pica8’s IBN architecture, you can reduce operational costs by automating day-to-day tasks, freeing up network staff for more strategic endeavors – and/or avoid hiring additional staff.
 At the same time, you’ll find IBN helps improve performance and uptime.